angles-n-daemons/angles-n-daemons.github.io/content/post/20200330-k8s-web-deployments.md

 ...
 ```

 And in that moment we had realized what had happened.
 For those who don't know how modern web app deployments work, there's generally a build step - where all the javascript gets compiled into a file (or set of files) with a unique name and is placed in some build directory.
-There's an index.html file that is also built, which references the unique javascript build files when they're loaded.
+There's an index.html file that is also built, which references those unique build files.

 Because these build names will be unique between deployments (and therefore containers) a request for index.html to Deployment A - will trigger a request for a.minified.js by the browser.
 If that request gets routed to a Deployment B pod the load will fail, because B will only have b.minified.js.
-In this way, kubernetes safe rollout behavior became a fatal quirk in our deployment.
+In this way, kubernetes safe rollout behavior became an ironically fatal quirk in our deployment.

 ![The issue with two live deployments](/img/k8s-web-ascii.png)